mamba2410/nwd-2/DESIGN.md

 	Specifies a path to the remote git repository to set as origin.
 	No default.

+-i, --init
+	Create initialisation source files for the language.

 --license=<license>
 	Copy over a license file if specified.
 	Licenses include GPL-3, MIT, etc.
+	No default.
 ```

 ## Intended Behaviour